assetcorp/assetcorp/README.md

     <p>
       <ul>
         <li>Resolved all initial technical issues and implemented well-defined processes leading to significantly reduced technical debt.</li>
-        <li>Directed a microservice architecture making it easy to roll out new services.</li>
+        <li>Directed a microservice architecture, making it easy to roll out new services.</li>
         <li>Diversified the company's product line into areas with less attention, leading to increased revenue.</li>
-        <li>Led the creation of new corporate websites, resulting in a high-performing, aesthetically pleasing and user-friendly products.</li>
+        <li>Led the creation of new corporate websites, resulting in high-performing, aesthetically pleasing and user-friendly products.</li>
       </ul>
     </p>
   </div>